Glossary of Terms

 Shared Parenting Plan: A plan that addresses all child related issues such as physical living arrangement, child support, medical and dental care, school placement, and parenting time.
 Under a Shared Parenting Plan, both parents are considered to be the residential parents and legal custodian of the child.
 A Shared Parenting Plan becomes an order of the Court.

 75(N) Hearing: Hearing where a magistrate would reconsider or modify the temporary support orders issued in the divorce case.
-Governed by Cuyahoga County Domestic Relations Court Local Rule 23.
+Governed by Delaware County Domestic Relations Rule 9.

 Stay: A request made to the Court to temporarily suspend or stop court proceedings and/or the effects of a judgment pending the resolution of another matter.